China stimulus splurge would hurt rating

 S&P last cut China's rating a couple of years ago, but it has been almost a year since its last formal review of the world's number two economy and a lot has happened since.

-Beijing has been trying to offset the damage with various forms of stimulus, but S&P's primary sovereign analyst for China, Kim Eng, said there was a risk it ends up going too far with the efforts.
+Beijing has been trying to offset the damage with various forms of stimulus, but S&P's primary sovereign analyst for China, Kim Eng Tan, said there was a risk it ends up going too far with the efforts.

-"If we have an abrupt shock of some sort then I think the government might start running for the more immediate kinds of economic support," Eng said.
+"If we have an abrupt shock of some sort then I think the government might start running for the more immediate kinds of economic support," Tan said.

 "That in our view will mean the banks will have to start lending quite quickly and that would be negative for the government's rating."